codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 		:param	string	$table: Current of the table
 		:param	string	$new_table_name: New name of the table
-		:returns:  Query object on success, FALSE on failure
+		:returns:  Query object on success, false on failure
 		:rtype:	mixed

 		Renames a table.
 Usage:  See `Renaming a table`_.